 WIAA is a membership organization of over 800 schools from every corner of the state.
 Member schools set the structure, rules and regulations for five different activities and sixteen athletics programs at the high school and middle/junior high school level.
 WIAA staff helps interpret and oversee rule-making decisions and policies, assist member schools with questions and provide accessible and responsive assistance to help athletic and activities programs run smoothly.
 Learn more about WIAA at www.wiaa.com.

-Mazvita is the founder and Managing Editor of Cascadiasports.Net.
-Mazvita is a sports journalist who has been covering Seattle Sports for over 20 years and has covered MLS, NBA, NFL, MLB, NCAA sports and International soccer.
+Mazvita is the founder and CEO of Cascadiasports.Net.
+Mazvita is a member of the PFWA and NASR and has been covering Seattle Sports for over 25 years and has covered MLS, NBA, NFL, MLB, NCAA sports, and International soccer.
+Mazvita is member of the PFWA and

 View all posts by Mazvita Maraire